libor-m/scrimer/doc/4-map-reads.rst

     SMALT_IDX=${SCAFFOLD%/*}/smalt/${SCAFFOLD##*/}-k13s4
     CPUS=8

-Create index for the scaffold and map the reads:
+Create index for the scaffold and map the reads.
+Mapping 3 GB of reads (fastq format) takes ~5 hours in 8 threads on Intel Xeon E5620.

 .. code-block:: bash